JuliaLang/www.julialang.org/blog/2020/08/invalidations.md

 quite simple.
 First, look at that `arrayref` statement: it is annotated `Any`, meaning that Julia can't predict in advance what it will return.
-Immediately after the reference, notice the `isa` statement followed by a `ϕ`; all of this is essentially equivalent to
+Immediately after the reference, notice the `isa` statement followed by a `φ`; all of this is essentially equivalent to:

 ```julia
 if isa(x, Int)